Below is an example settlement demand letter we wrote in a truck accident case we ultimately settled.

-In most demand letters our lawyers write, we lay out the itemized medical bills and economic losses first.
-Then we explain the negligence of the defendant.
-The majority of the rest of the letter is spend layout out the injuries and the damages and how the harms to the plaintiff impacted her life.
+In most demand letters our lawyers write, we first lay out the itemized medical bills and economic losses.
+Then, we explain the negligence of the defendant.
+Most of the rest of the letter is spent laying out the injuries and the damages and how the harm to the plaintiff impacted her life.

-If you are sending a demand letter to an insurer or a large company and you do not get a response, something is probably wrong.
+If you send a demand letter to an insurer or a large company and do not get a response, something is probably wrong.
 These companies have systems in place to respond to a demand letter.
-So first make sure the correspondence was received?
+So first make sure the correspondence was received.
 But, ultimately, the response to a failure to respond to a demand letter is a lawsuit.

 You can find a sample demand letter above these questions.
-But our law firm provides sample demand letters for most types of personal injury, medical malpractice, and motor vehicle accident cases.
+But our law firm provides sample demand letters for most personal injury, medical malpractice, and motor vehicle accident cases.